exposit/pythia-oracle/README.md

 Install Kivy, following the [installation instructions](https://kivy.org/docs/installation/installation.html) for your OS and Python 2.7.
 The instructions are very comprehensive and cover pretty much everything you'll need, step by step.
 They will get you through installing Python 2.7 (or identifying if it's already installed) and through installing Kivy.

-You will also need [markovify](https://github.com/jsvine/markovify) and [TextBlob](https://textblob.readthedocs.io/en/dev/install.html) if you want to use the Pythy panel.
+If you want to use the Pythy panel (which is very rudimentary) you will also need [markovify](https://github.com/jsvine/markovify) and [TextBlob](https://textblob.readthedocs.io/en/dev/install.html).

 **More Detailed:**

 Open up a terminal (command prompt) and type "python --version".
-If you get a "not found" response, go to [python.org](https://www.python.org/downloads/) and install the latest 2.7 version (not 3) for your operating system.
+If you get a "not found" response, go to [python.org](https://www.python.org/downloads/) and install the latest 2.7 version (**not 3**) for your operating system.
 While installing, use the default settings if you can; HOWEVER, if it asks what components you want, be sure to make sure the "set environment paths" option is enabled (you may need to scroll down to see it in the install window).
 Otherwise you'll need to set the paths manually and that's, while easy, annoying.

 Open up a terminal (command prompt) and type "python --version".
 If you get a "not found" response, try rebooting and check the version again.
 If necessary, set the environment path and reboot again.